Qwek-alt/cli-phazed/README.md

 # python-phazed-player
-> Foundations in Computing Project 2 Question 5
+> Foundations in Computing (COMP1001) 2021 Semester 1 Project 2 Question 5
 * plays a card game called 'Phazed', which is based on Phase 10 and rummy

 * Given the following arguments: